 The process of buying a house explained

-So here's a guide to help you keep all your ducks in a row.
-Take a look at our home buying process checklist to make sure you’re on track to get your dream home.
+We can’t make the process easier, but we can help you keep all your ducks in a row.
+Take a look at our home buying process checklist to make sure you’re on track to getting your dream home.

 1. Determine if you’re ready to buy a home

-See if buying a house is really the right move.
-Go over your finances and ask yourself:
+The first step is to review your personal situation and see if buying a house is really the right move.
+You’ll want to go over your finances and ask yourself:

 • How is my credit?
 Check your credit report for items that you need to dispute and get fixed.
 A good credit score typically gives you more options with lenders.